Vintage lantern with a cage structure manufactured by Banci Firenze

 Description

-Four curved arms with E14 lights up to 240 watts, adorned with crystals.
+Four curved arms with E14 lights up to 240 watts, decorated with crystals.
 This entrance lantern comes from a Milanese villa and dates from around 1980.
 The condition is excellent.
 It is a Banci Firenze production.

-Empire-style furniture originates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details